alRex-U/ParCool/docs/parcool-gude-on-web-v3.2.0.0/actions/fast_swim.md

-# Dash
+# Fast Run

 You can swim faster than before.
 It contains original animation.

 ### How to use

-- Continue to press Dash key during swiming
+- Continue to press Fast Run key during swiming